 In this four-volume work King goes through a number of cities in northern Germany / Holland / Belgium with copious illustrations.
 King dedicates 53 plates to Lübeck — 10 of which are for the dance of death.
 Unfortunately he doesn't tell us what his drawings are based on.
 He doesn't seem to have copied any of the other publications, and the simple fact that he divides the dance into 10 parts instead of 8, might indicate that he has made an original work.

 On the other hand he includes the duke, which had been removed from the painting in 1799, and which King could hardly have found anywhere else than in Suhl's work.

 Considering that King was an architect, he has paid a surprisingly small effort to the buildings in the background.
-On the last plate, we are supposed to see Lübeck from the west, but this detail has been omitted.
-The little group between the physician and the usurer has been omitted as well.
+On the last plate (picture to the right), we are supposed to see Lübeck from the west, but this detail has been omitted (compare with Milde to the left).
+The little group between the physician and the usurer has been omitted as well (see Milde again).

 King doesn't write much about the dance in Lübeck, but instead gives a general introduction to the genre, which is repeated here:

 The Dance of Death, painted on panels and affixed to the walls of a Chapel on the north side of the Church, is one of those singular representations, the origin of which has given so much rise to speculation among archæologists.
 The oldest of which we have any notice does not date further than the fourteenth century, and it is not unlikely that a suggestion, which attributes its introduction to the pestilence which ravaged successively the cities of Europe about 1350(1), may have some foundation.